Muriel Smith (singer)

 Muriel Burrell Smith (February 23, 1923 - September 13, 1985) was an American singer.
 In the 1940s and 1950s, she was a star of musical theater and opera, and was also the off-film ghost singer in several hit movies.
-She is perhaps best known in the UK for her 1953 #3 hit single, "Hold Me, Thrill Me, Kiss Me", which was first covered in 1965 by Mel Carter (and which remains a staple of easy listening and oldies radio to this day) and later in 1994 by Gloria Estefan.
+She is perhaps best known in the UK for her 1953 number 3 hit single "Hold Me, Thrill Me, Kiss Me", which was first covered in 1965 by Mel Carter (and which remains a staple of easy listening and oldies radio to this day) and later in 1994 by Gloria Estefan.

 Biography

 Smith was born in New York City.
 Her early life remains obscure.
 She appeared on the popular radio series Major Bowes' Amateur Hour in 1937.
 After singing at a cocktail party in 1939, one of the guests, Elizabeth Westmoreland, arranged a scholarship for her at the Curtis Institute of Music in Philadelphia.
 She was the first African-American to study at Curtis.
 She worked in a factory, earning $15 per week, to support herself during her studies.
 She graduated in 1946, in the same class as Leonard Bernstein and Isaac Stern.

 She made her début on Broadway in December 1943, taking the title role in Carmen Jones, an updated version of Bizet's Carmen by Billy Rose and Oscar Hammerstein with an African-American cast.
 At that time, US opera companies were segregated — in the cast of 115, only one had previous Broadway experience.
 Carmen Jones received a positive critical reception, and ran on Broadway for 14 months.
 Smith toured with the production until 1947, with two further Broadway revivals.

-In 1947, she starred as Delphine with the baritone William Veasey (Joshua Tain) in Theodore Ward's 'Our Lan' at the Royale Theatre.
+In 1947, she starred as Delphine with the baritone William Veasey (Joshua Tain) in Theodore Ward's Our Lan at the Royale Theatre.
 She later appeared in Marc Blitzstein's opera The Cradle Will Rock in 1947/8, and performed with the American Negro Theatre in 1948.
 She moved to London in 1949.
 After appearing in two Cecil Landeau revues at the Cambridge Theatre in the West End — Sauce Tartare in 1949 and Sauce Piquante in 1950 — she then performed in the London productions of two Rodgers and Hammerstein musicals at the Theatre Royal, Drury Lane, as Bloody Mary in South Pacific in 1951, and as Lady Thiang, the King's head wife, in The King and I in 1953-1955 with Herbert Lom and Valerie Hobson.

 She gave a recital at the Wigmore Hall in 1955 before returning to the US to appear in a revival of Carmen Jones at the New York City Center.
 On December 17, 1956, she made her début in serious opera, starring as Carmen in a production at the Royal Opera House, Covent Garden.
 The performance on December 27, 1956 was broadcast live on BBC radio.